astashov/liftosaur/src/docs/content/docs.md

 ### Values

-The values are numbers (1, 3, 100, 31534532, etc), and also you can add kg or lb suffix to the number to indicate that is's a weight (like 1lb, 3kg, 100lb, 31534532kg).
+The values are numbers (1, 3, 100, 31534532, etc.), and also you can add kg or lb suffix to the number to indicate that it is a weight (like 1lb, 3kg, 100lb, 31534532kg).

 Using lb/kg is recommended for when you deal with weights, because they will be converted to kilograms properly if user selects that unit on the settings screen.